-Labour Day – what a dull, prosaic name for a holiday, all of which really should be ‘holy days’, dedicated to feasts of the transcendent, Christ, Our Lady, the saints and the truths of our Faith.
-This current ‘feast’, if you will, dedicated to the drudgery of work – or escape therefrom – has its origins in a strike in 1872 by the Toronto Typographical Union for a 58-hour workweek, which seems rather quaint to us – both the typography and the demand for no more than 58 hours of it.
+In the end, all holidays should be as the etymology of the term implies, ‘holy days’, dedicated to feasts of the transcendent, Christ, Our Lady, the saints and the truths of our Faith.
+This current ‘feast’, if you will, dedicated to work – or escape therefrom – has its origins in a strike in 1872 by the Toronto Typographical Union, in their demand for a 58-hour workweek (!), which seems rather quaint to us – both the typography and the request for no more than 58 hours of it.
 George Brown, politician and editor of the Globe and Mail, called their action a ‘conspiracy’.

-Eventually, our customs, and our laws, would more or less decide upon dividing up the days into a tri-partite 8 hours of work, 8 hours of leisure of one’s proclivity, and 8 hours of sleep.
-Quite Benedictine, we might surmise, if some significant chunk of the 8 hours of leisure we give back to God to prayer.
+Eventually, our customs, and our laws, would more or less decide upon dividing up the 24 hour day into a tri-partite 8 hours of work, 8 hours of leisure of one’s proclivity, and 8 hours of sleep.
+Quite Benedictine, we might surmise, if some significant chunk of the 8 hours of leisure we give back to God in prayer.
 Ora et labora.

-But as we drift away from our Catholic foundation – and our monastic ideals of doing all ad gloriam Dei, we move back towards slavery and drudgery, or, what may be worse, unemployment, indolence, enervation and despair.
-If Man’s lot is but to eat, drink, have desultory sex – procreation now being frowned upon – and die, then what’s the point of it all?
+But as we drift away from our Catholic foundation – and our monastic ideals of doing all things ad gloriam Dei – we regress more and more back towards slavery and drudgery, or, what may be worse, unemployment, indolence, enervation and despair.
+Peruse Sean Fitzpatrick’s reflection, as well as this current piece from John Grondielski in Crisis this morning, and how difficult it is for employer’s to find employees, enervated as we are by endless lockdowns and the fiat money thrown at people .
+If Man’s lot is but to eat, drink, and be merry, now understood as pot smoking, inebriation and the diminishing returns of desultory sex – procreation now being frowned upon – before we die, or, more likely, put to death by some efficient physician, then what’s the point of it all?
 Why not go gently by merciful euthanasia into that dark goodnight, once the salad days of youth are over, or even before?

-As I’ve written before in light of the feast of Saint Joseph the Worker on May 1st, in which light we should see this day, all of Man’s life is a ‘work’, as Pope Saint John Paul II wrote, whose primary purpose is to perfect us, the worker.
+As I’ve written before, in light of the feast of Saint Joseph the Worker on May 1st, in which light we should see this day as the two bookends of ‘summer’, all of Man’s life is a ‘work’, as Pope Saint John Paul II wrote, whose primary purpose is to ennoble and perfect us, the worker.
 Hence, all that we do, in rest, leisure, or what we now call ‘work’, should be fulfilling, first, of ourselves, and also of others – and not just fulfilling, but also full of joy.

-Peruse the two articles in Crisis this morning, which remind us, in a Chestertonian mode, of the need always to give thanks, for the gift of life and all that God has given us do in the span we are given – for the chasm of eternity is before us at each moment.
-Hence, as well we should appreciate all that is beautiful and apparently ‘use-less’, those odd and wonderful things – such as tight-rope walkers, juggling, music, wandering around, good conversation, and, most of all, praising God for Who He is – which make life worth living.
+In a Chestertonian mode, we should always be giving thanks, for the gift of life and all that God has given us do in the span we are given – for the chasm of eternity is before us at each moment.
+Hence, as well we should appreciate all that is beautiful and apparently ‘use-less’, those odd and wonderful things – friendship, food, good conversation, the laughter of children, dancing, the experience of the old, walks in the woods, music, even tight-rope walkers – and, most of all, our Faith, praising God for Who He is, all of which make life worth living.